garciart/network-automation/README.md

 >sudo export KERN_DIR=/usr/src/kernels/$(uname -r)
 >```
 >
->Don't forget to reboot your VM as well.
+>Do not forget to reboot your VM as well.

 Next, open a Terminal and install git: